 Speaking of smart lights from different manufacturers...
 Because Ikea Tr√•dfri bulbs support the Zigbee standard, you can add them to a Hue Bridge and use the Hue app to control them, rather than the Tr√•dfri app.

-7. Sync your Hue lights with movies and games
+8. Sync your Hue lights with movies and games

-8. Sync your Hue lights with music
+9. Sync your Hue lights with music

 The Hue Sync app we mentioned in the previous tip works with music coming from your laptop or desktop too, but we're breaking this out as a separate entry in our list because there are a number of third-party apps that do the job very capably.